Association of British Insurers, a trade association made up of UK insurance companies.

 The make and model will affect the cost of motor insurance.
 Insurers use the Insurance group rating system to categorise vehicles into groups.
 The cost of your premium will partly depend on which group your vehicle falls into.
 The group rating panel is administered by Thatcham Research.
 Car groups can range from 1 to 50.
 Lower insurance groups are cheaper to insure than the higher ones.
 The factors that Thatcham considers when assigning a car make to an insurance group include:

-You can check the group your car belongs to by logging into My Vehicle at Thatcham Research.
+You can check the group your car belongs to by looking at Thatcham Research.
 Groups may vary depending on the insurance company

 Act of God